Refugee Sponsorship Fund

 Refugee sponsorship has been identified by many global agencies, our own global partners, and even our own Canadian government, as having a high priority.
 It is only one part of a solution, but it is something Cornerstone can readily do as one church in multiple locations.
 Remember, refugee sponsorship is only part of how our church is addressing the issue; we are also continuing to support or global partnerships in Lebanon.
 Funding from our Mission Offerings also goes to support local partnerships (see above) and Cornerstone also has an active and generous Benevolent ministry for needs within our congregations and communities.

 Why are we focusing on Syrian refugees when there are other refugees who have been waiting for sponsorship for much longer?

 Unfortunately, there is no shortage of needs all over the world.
 There are a few reasons why this issue is worth our focus.

 1) The scope of the Syrian refugee crisis is massive.
 (1 in 4 refugees in the world is a Syrian)

 2) Through our existing global mission partnerships we have already been heavily invested in the Lebanon region for many years; this is now the dominant issue there.

 3) Our Canadian government has taken unprecedented effort to bring Syrian refugees to Canada; this is a refugee set that they are actively seeking to bring to Canada.

-4) Our Convention of Atlantic Baptist Churches is now equipped to provide a tremendous amount of support for this specific refugee crisis.
-The resources we have available through the CABC are very significant and did not exist previously.
+4) Our convention, Canadian Baptists of Atlantic Canada, is now equipped to provide a tremendous amount of support for this specific refugee crisis.
+The resources we have available through the CBAC are very significant and did not exist previously.